-NOTICE IS HEREBY GIVEN that the annual and special general meeting (the "Meeting") of shareholders of Powertech Uranium Corp. (the "Company") will be held at the offices of Clark Wilson LLP, located at 800 - 885 West Georgia Street, Vancouver, British Columbia, on Tuesday, May 31, 2011, at the hour of 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of shareholders of Powertech Uranium Corp. (the "Company") will be held at the offices of Clark Wilson LLP, located at 800 - 885 West Georgia Street, Vancouver, British Columbia, on Tuesday, May 15, 2012, at the hour of 10:00 a.m.
 (Vancouver time) for the following purposes:

-- 1. to receive the audited financial statements of the Company for the financial period ended December 31, 2010, and accompanying report of the auditors; - 2. to appoint BDO Canada LLP (formerly BDO Dunwoody LLP) as the auditors of the Company for the fiscal period ending December 31, 2011; - 3. to authorize the directors of the Company to fix the remuneration to be paid to the auditors for the fiscal period ending December 31, 2011; - 4. to set the number of directors of the Company for the ensuing year at seven (7); - 5. to elect Richard F. Clement, Jr., Thomas A. Doyle, Douglas E. Eacrett, Greg Burnett, Malcolm Clay, Wallace Mays and John Dustan as the directors of the Company to serve until the next annual general meeting of the shareholders; - 6. to consider and, if deemed appropriate, pass an ordinary resolution approving and adopting the Company's proposed 2011 Stock Option Plan; and - 7. to transact such further or other business as may properly come before the Meeting and any adjournment or postponement thereof.
+- 1. to receive the audited financial statements of the Company for the financial period ended December 31, 2011, and accompanying report of the auditors; - 2. to appoint BDO Canada LLP as the auditors of the Company for the fiscal period ending December 31, 2012: - 3. to authorize the directors of the Company to fix the remuneration to be paid to the auditors for the fiscal period ending December 31, 2012; - 4. to set the number of directors of the Company for the ensuing year at six (6); - 5. to elect Richard F. Clement, Jr., Thomas A. Doyle, Douglas E. Eacrett, Greg Burnett, Malcolm Clay and John Dustan as the directors of the Company to serve until the next annual general meeting of the shareholders; and - 6. to transact such further or other business as may properly come before the Meeting and any adjournment or postponement thereof.